-San Antonio Suspension Service - Sergeant Clutch Discount Transmission & Auto Repair Shop in San Antonio, TX saves you money on Shocks and Struts.
+San Antonio Suspension Service - Sergeant Clutch Discount Automotive Repair Shop in San Antonio, TX saves you money on Shocks and Struts.
 Your automobiles suspension system is very important in making your vehicle steer and turn when and where you want.
 Sergeant Clutch offers a Suspension Performance Check.

 The primary function of your automobiles suspension and steering system is to allow the wheels to move independently of the vehicle, while keeping it suspended and stable.
 Any play or uncontrolled motion in the suspension or steering systems results in a deterioration of handling and accelerated tire wear.
 Vehicle alignment is closely tied to the condition of the suspension and steering systems.

 Keeping your automobiles suspension in working order keeps your vehicle on the road and ensures a smooth comfortable trip.
 Count on the Certified Mechanics at Sergeant Clutch for all your car and truck suspension needs.

 The steering and suspension system on your vehicle is responsible for maintaining comfortable riding conditions and driving performance.
 The steering and suspension system also helps drivers remain in control of their vehicles at all times.
 The suspension system converts forward energy created by bumps in the road into vertical energy that travels up into the vehicle frame.